 Grimes Point/Hidden Cave Archaeological Site

-Visitors today can view examples of petroglyphs along a 1/4 mile, self-guided interpretive trail.
-The trail was originally constructed by the Youth Conservation Corps and named Nevada's first National Recreation Trail in 1978.
-Handicapped accessible restrooms and picnic facilities are available at this popular stop on U.S. Highway 50.
+Visitors today can view four distinct styles of petroglyphs at Grimes Point along the quarter-mile self-guided Petroglyph Trail.
+The trail was originally constructed by the Youth Conservation Corps and was named Nevada's first National Recreation Trail in 1978.
+ADA-accessible restrooms and picnic facilities are available at this popular stop along U.S. Highway 50.

 Adventure is at Your Fingertips